 The Public Relations courtesy ticket policy is designed for business purposes to give working journalists an opportunity to experience and cover the Walt Disney World Resort.
 All decisions regarding courtesy tickets are at the discretion of WDW Public Relations.
 The following information is meant to serve as a guideline to help media determine if they may be eligible for consideration.

-- All requests must be emailed to email@example.com and received at least 2 weeks prior to the media visit.
-A copy of your organization’s letterhead or a business card must also be included.
+- All requests must be emailed to firstname.lastname@example.org and received at least 2 weeks prior to the media visit.
+A copy of your organization’s letterhead and a business card must also be included.
 Due to volume and our support of conservation efforts, faxes are no longer accepted.

 - Employment will be verified on all requests to check for full-time status and position being news/editorial professionals who cover entertainment, business, travel, consumer, amusement, sports and news or assigned freelance work.
 Once verification has been made an email confirmation will be sent to the requester from WDW Public Relations.

 Print Media: *Editors, News Reporters, News Photographers, Publishers, Managing/Assignment Editors

 Broadcast Media: News Producers, News Directors, News/Sports/Weather Anchors and Reporters, Managing Assignment/Planning Editors, News Writers, Editorial Web Producers, Photojournalists and Meteorologists

-- In general, the only “director” position that qualifies for tickets is the News Director over a newsroom, not technical directors, floor directors, newscast directors, studio directors, producers/directors, etc.
+- In general, the only “director” position that qualifies for tickets is the News Director over a newsroom, not technical directors, floor directors, newscast directors, studio directors, etc.

 - Additional positions that do not qualify for Walt Disney World Public Relations courtesy tickets include sales, graphic artists, promotions, programming, technical, public relations, clerical, engineering, management, production, staff assistants, station managers, general managers and disc jockeys, and programming or reality TV producers and staff.

 - Freelance journalists must provide copies of current articles (published in the past 6 months) with the requester’s byline and publication date.
 Topically, the content provided must have some relevancy to Walt Disney World Resort.
 We will also accept a letter of assignment from the editor of an established/researchable publication with the promise of receiving tear sheets after the story has been published.

 - Walt Disney World Public Relations office hours are 8:30 a.m. to 5:30 p.m.
 (EST) Monday through Friday.